To use ICT to enhance an innovative learning environment so as to develop students for a global society

 e-learning Days (Home-based Learning-HBL)

 As part of the effort to engage our students through the use of ICT, the school has stipulated certain days in the school’s calendar as e-learning days as students need not attend school.
 They are expected to do the online resources found in the e-learning portals assigned by their subject teachers.
 Every student will be provided with a password to access the e-learning portals both in school and at home.

 1.To provide an alternative to schooling in case of school closure due to epidemic emergencies.

-2.To develop pupils to be self-directed and independent learners.
+2.To develop students to be self-directed and independent learners.

-3. To provide a secured platform of communication for teachers and pupils outside school hours.
+3. To provide a secured platform of communication for teachers and students outside school hours.

 ICT Enrichment Programme

-Lessons on digital photography and digital videography are conducted for pupils in the different levels during the school holidays.
-Pupils have the option to sign up for such lessons with parental consent.
+Lessons on digital photography and digital videography are conducted for students in the different levels during the school holidays.
+Students have the option to sign up for such lessons with parental consent.

 NeuPC Plus Programme